rufioTR/time-slotterie/README.md

 - add animations for better user experience
 - maybe autoscroll to selections on page(re)load?
 - maybe shrink down disabled items for better readability?
+- add some kind of date information, so one gets an idea of what actual day is meant ^^

 ## Important